 It by Stephen King

-Stephen King’s “IT” is a horror novel that was first published in 1986.
-The novel tells the story of a group of seven childhood friends, known as the Losers Club, who are terrorized by an ancient and malevolent entity that takes on the form of a sinister clown named Pennywise.
-The novel explores themes of childhood trauma, the power of memory, and the importance of facing one’s fears.
+The horror novel “IT” by Stephen King was published in 1986.
+It tells the story of a group of childhood friends, known as the Losers Club, who are haunted by an ancient and malevolent entity taking the form of a sinister clown named Pennywise.
+Exploring themes of childhood trauma, the power of memory, and the necessity of confronting fears, the novel provides a chilling narrative.

 If you like to grab a copy and float down her with us, you can pick it up at Amazon.